 I’m no expert on textual criticism; yet I accept this saying as genuine.
-I think some scribal copyists likely deleted it since they thought, like most people, that this text means Jesus asked God to forgive everyone involved in his death, and they rightly concluded that that didn’t biblically make sense.
-Also, they may have thought such a prayer was incompatible with subsequent history.
-Indeed, the Romans destroyed the temple at Jerusalem a generation later, in CE 70, and it led to the dissolution of the nation fifty-five years later.
+I think some scribal copyists likely deleted it since they thought, like most people do, that this text means Jesus asked God to forgive everyone involved in his death, and they rightly concluded that that didn’t make sense biblically.
+And they may have thought such a prayer was incompatible with subsequent history, which makes it look like God didn’t answer Jesus’ prayer.
+Indeed, Israel revolted twice, causing the Romans to destroy the temple at Jerusalem a generation later, in CE 70, and that led to the dissolution of the nation of Israel fifty-five years later, in CE 135.